moiatgit/abs-guide-ca/sphinx-abs/bashver4.rst

        echo

-       head -1 $0 | read line    # Pipe the first line of the script to read.
+       head -1 $0read line    # Pipe the first line of the script to read.
        #            ^^^^^^^^^      Not in a subshell!!!

        echo "\$line = "$line""